nus-cs2030s/2425-s2/docs/exercises/ex1-task.md

 new Simulator(sim).run();
 ```

-The `Simulation::run` method simply does the following:
+The `Simulator::run` method simply does the following:

 - It gets the list of initial `Event` objects from the `Simulation` object;
 - It then simulates the pool of events, one by one in the order of increasing time, by calling `Event::simulate`;